mpa139/allanlab/research.md

 How can we decrease the amount of label data required for training?

+<li> <b> Choosing hyper-parameters.</b> Since larger models take longer to train, it becomes more challenging to choose model hyper-parameters (e.g., architecture, learning rate) in order to obtain good performance.

+For example, ad can be seen in this video [Xiang&Li 2017](http://arxiv.org/abs/1704.03971) , small changes in the training procedure have a large effect on the network performance:

 Our goal is to build instruments and develop techniques that enable us to address the questions we find most interesting.
-This is possible thanks also to Milan's broad background with different research themes and technologies: he learned his trade in [Seamus Davis’ SI-STM lab](http://davisgroup.lassp.cornell.edu/) and with [Felix Baumberger](http://dpmc.unige.ch/gr_baumberger/index.html), and later moved as an [ETH fellow](http://www.ethfellows.ethz.ch/) to [Andreas Wallraff’s qudev lab](http://www.qudev.ethz.ch/) where he investigated coupled cavity arrays in circuit QED.
+This is possible thanks also to Milan's broad background with different research themes and technologies: he learned his trade in [Xiang&Li 2017](http://arxiv.org/abs/1704.03971) and with [Felix Baumberger](http://dpmc.unige.ch/gr_baumberger/index.html), and later moved as an [ETH fellow](http://www.ethfellows.ethz.ch/) to [Andreas Wallraff’s qudev lab](http://www.qudev.ethz.ch/) where he investigated coupled cavity arrays in circuit QED.
 We further have group members with different background and interests, working together on physics and instrumentation.